gitpod-samples/template-typescript-deno/README.md

-# A Deno on Gitpod
+# A Deno app on Gitpod

 This is a [Deno](https://deno.land/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).